In this sermon, we are going to aim at answering the question what is holiness according to the bible?

 And when Jesus heard all these, He told him that the one thing left for him to do is sell all his wealth and give the proceeds to the less privileged.

-The story ends in the young man becoming so sorrowful on hearing this because he was very rich.
+The story ends with the young man becoming so sorrowful on hearing this because he was very rich.

 Simon Peter denies our Lord Jesus Christ.